“Use what you have. Make what you love. The rest will follow.”

 Studio Values

-I prioritize sustainable materials in my studio: Organic cotton, linen, hemp, wool, silk, etc. I work with local fiber farms, and a local fiber mill, to make yarn for projects like my limited-edition darning kits.
-I prioritize secondhand materials whenever possible— fabric off-cuts and upcycled textiles.
-I find endless inspiration in distressed vintage quilts and the potential for redesign.
+I prioritize sustainable materials in my studio: Organic cotton, linen, hemp, wool, silk, etc. I also use secondhand materials whenever possible— fabric off-cuts and upcycled textiles.
+I find endless inspiration in distressed vintage quilts, denim, and well-worn textiles.
+I use biodegradable packaging in my online shop.
+I work with local fiber farms, and a local fiber mill, to make yarn for projects like my limited-edition darning kits.
+I also love to collaborate with local craftsfolk.
+A percentage of shop earnings are donated back to projects that support people and the planet.
 I use mostly garden-grown, locally-harvested, or food-scrap plants for my natural dyes.
 I prefer to grow my dyes or forage locally, when possible.
-I also appreciate craftsmanship, handwork, and heirloom-quality construction and love to collaborate with local, or regional, craftsfolk.
-I use biodegradable packaging in my online shop.
+Lastly, I believe the arts are essential to a healthy society and that nature is our ultimate teacher, muse, and guide.